 Having a federal tax lien affects your finances in a variety of ways.
 In general, it is best to avoid this type of lien if at all possible.
 To avoid a federal tax lien:

 1. Pay your income tax in full and on time.

 The best way to avoid a Las Vegas tax lien is to pay what you owe by the due date.
-Estimate the income taxes you will owe at the beginning of each new tax year so you can be prepared.
-If you are employed, have income tax withheld from your paycheck so that you don’t have to worry about paying it later.
-If you are self-employed, pay estimated taxes on a quarterly basis.
+Estimate the income taxes you will owe at the beginning of each new tax year so you can prepare.
+If employed, have income tax withheld from your paycheck.
+That way, you don’t have to worry about paying it later.
+If self-employed, pay estimated taxes on a quarterly basis.